-Women are significantly more likely than men to eat more (46 percent vs. 27 percent) and talk to family and friends (44 percent vs. 21 percent) to manage job stress.
+Women are significantly more likely than men to eat more (46% vs. 27%) and talk to family and friends (44% vs. 21%) to manage job stress.

-Men are significantly more likely than women to have sex more frequently (19 percent vs. 10 percent) and use illicit drugs (12 percent vs. 2 percent) to manage job stress.
+Men are significantly more likely than women to have sex more frequently (19% vs. 10%) and use illegal drugs (12% vs. 2%) to manage job stress.

-fear their boss would interpret it as lack of interest or unwillingness to do the activity (34 percent)
+fear their boss would interpret it as lack of interest or unwillingness to do the activity (34%)

-fear it would go in their file (22 percent)
+thinking it would go in their file (22%)

-fear being laughed at or not taken seriously (20 percent)
+fear being laughed at or not taken seriously (20%)

 Only one-fourth of those with an anxiety disorder have told their employers.
 The three-fourths who have not feared…

-their boss would interpret it as lack of interest of unwillingness to do the activity (38 percent).
+their boss would interpret it as a lack of interest of unwillingness to do the activity (38%).

 Employees with anxiety disorders ease their symptoms in a variety of ways, primarily…

-talking to a medical or mental health professional (37 percent)
+talking to a medical or mental health professional (37%)

 It’s important to find help for anxiety, stress, and related disorders.
 With treatment, most people with anxiety disorders find significant improvement.
 Several standard approaches have proved effective.
 Your health care professional will use one or a combination of these treatments:

-Large projects can sometimes seem overwhelming; but, by breaking them down into smaller tasks, they may be easier to complete.
-Try to break down tasks by the hour, and take breaks when necessary to focus on what you’ve accomplished.
+Break-up large tasks: Large projects can sometimes seem overwhelming.
+By breaking them down into smaller tasks, they may be easier to complete.
+Keep in mind that breaks are essential, it can help you reflect on what you have accomplished.

-Anxiety is often a temporary feeling that becomes an obsessive thought.
-Before you begin dwelling on one thought for too long, reassure yourself that you will be OK and that the negative feelings will pass.
-You can also try to focus on something else, or go for a brief walk.
-Then, re-evaluate your feelings afterwards.
+Reassure yourself: Anxiety is often a temporary feeling that becomes an obsessive thought.
+Make sure to reassure yourself that you will be OK and that the negative feelings will pass.
+Taking the time to do something for yourself where you can clear your mind can be helpful.

-It can be helpful to communicate your feelings with someone, either in or out of the workplace.
-Friends and loved ones can offer words of reassurance, and even writing an unrelated email to someone you know can help to slow or stop feelings of anxiety.
+Talk with someone: Friends and loved ones can offer words of reassurance, and even writing an unrelated email to someone you know can help to slow or stop feelings of anxiety.